contagon/handbook/handbook/37-specialized-stakes-wards-and-branches.md

 See [36.3](36-creating-changing-and-naming-new-units.md#363-creating-or-changing-branches-in-missions) for language branches in a mission.
 See [36.4.2](36-creating-changing-and-naming-new-units.md#3642-naming-wards-and-branches) for ward and branch naming guidelines.

+For support regarding the creation of a language _stake_ in the United States and Canada, call 1-801-240-1007.
+Outside the United States and Canada, call the area office.

 ### 37.1.1 Membership in a Language Ward or Branch

 * Members must live within the boundaries of the language ward or branch.